cesarderio/Notes/README.md

 - [GitHub Tutorial](./Tutorials/GitHub.md): A comprehensive guide to using GitHub for source code management, collaboration, and version control.

-### GitHub Authentication
+### GithubAuth

-- [GitHub Authentication Tutorial](./Tutorials/GitHubAuthentication.md): A detailed tutorial on managing GitHub authentication methods, including using personal access tokens and SSH keys and Git credential helper.
+- [GitHub Authentication Tutorial](./Tutorials/GithubAuth.md): A detailed tutorial on managing GitHub authentication methods, including using personal access tokens and SSH keys and Git credential helper.

 ### Gnome